CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.3.1 Laptops.md

 ### 2 2 Theft

 Employees also regularly use their laptops outside the institution.
 The devices are transported in private motor vehicles or public transport, left in other offices in breaks or placed in hotel rooms unguarded.
 Due to these environmental conditions, laptops are naturally exposed to a higher theft risk.
 If a laptop is stolen, costs for the recovery and for the restoration of a working condition arise.
 Likewise, this could also be disclosed to unauthorized data worthy of protection, which can lead to further damage.
-In many cases, these weigh considerably more heavily than the mere material loss of the device.### 2 3 Unsolicited user switching on laptops
+In many cases, these weigh considerably heavier than the mere material loss of the device.
+### 2 3 Unsolicited user switching on laptops

-When employees seldom need mobile IT systems, such as infrequent business travel, it is often more convenient to have a few laptops for many users to pass on.
+When employees seldom need mobile IT systems, such as infrequent business travel, it is often more convenient to have a few laptops available to many users who are being passed on.
 However, if the laptop is simply handed over to the next employee during a user change, there is a risk that the device still stores sensitive data and that it is contaminated with malware.
 In addition, after some time is no longer understandable who used the laptop when or who is currently using it.
 The unordered change of users without memory controls and without corresponding documentation can lead to the fact that the laptop is only limited available and residual data on the hard disk can be read without authorization.

 ### 2 4 Synchronization error

 When data is edited locally on a laptop, it must be synchronized with the institution's file servers whenever possible, e.g. For example, if the employee logs in again via the VPN.
 However, the data can also be destroyed.
 In general, before synchronization, you have to set how to handle conflicting data reconciliation: whether, for example, the version on the laptop or the version also edited by another employee on the server is updated on the server without being asked, or if the user should decide.
-This is often configured once and often forgotten afterwards.
+This is often configured once and then often forgotten.
 But if data is changed in a different order than originally thought, important information will quickly be lost.

 ### 2 5 Data loss in mobile use

 For laptops, the risk of data loss is higher than for inpatient systems.
-Cause may be theft or loss of equipment, but also technical problems or simple lack of power.
+The cause may be theft or loss of equipment, but also technical problems or simple lack of power.
 For example, a laptop's data may be temporarily unavailable when the battery is empty.
-You may be able to B. in older devices, but also completely destroyed, if in addition to the battery and any backup battery is empty and thus all not already synchronized data are lost.
+You may be able to B. in older devices, but also completely destroyed, if in addition to the battery and any backup battery is empty and thus all not yet synchronized data are lost.

 ### 2 6 Data theft with laptops